gioannidis/deb_package_statistics/README.md

 - The [Pyink][pyink] auto-formatter.
 - The [Pylint][pylint] static code analyzer.

+The external [Google Style Guide for Python][google-python] has been followed in this project, so all tools have been tuned to enforce this style guide.

 ## Allocated Time

 About 12 hours were allocated to this project in its entirety.
 This allocated